-Summer bars have predictably sprung up all over town as Wrocław enters its summer holiday period.
-So we’ve updated our guide from 2018 to give you the lowdown on almost every summer bar in town.
+Summer bars have predictably sprung up all over town as Wrocław enters its scorching holiday period.
+So we’ve updated our guide from 2018 to give you the lowdown on almost every outdoor bar in town.

 Last year we visited every beach bar to bring you the ins and outs of each.
 We also had a stroll through Wyspa Słodowa to check out the scene at the island’s floating bars.

 In our updated guide we’ll give you the lowdown on all of those venues, plus the new places that have opened in the last couple of months.